BkCece/NodeJS-People/README.md

 This repository includes assignment 2 from the course, roughly two months into the 4 month term.

+## Features

+**Base Features**
+- The **Home Page** includes an option to **view** a specific person's details and an option to **edit** a specific person's details.
+- The **Add Page** includes a form to add a new person.
+Base attributes were the name, size, height, and type.
+This new person is added to the database and then the page is reloaded.
+- The **Delete Page** includes an option to remove a person, then the page is refreshed.
+- The **Display Page** includes all the people in the database, displayed as boxes.
+Their width and height determines the size of the person, and the colour is based on their eye colour.

+**Additional Features**
+- The Home Page includes a **login** that uses username: *admin* and password: *this_IS_correct_276*.
+Correct input lets the user view the entire database, which shows the details for each person without needing to search for one person at a time.
+- Each (applicable) page has a **simplified view of the database** that is more user-friendly.
+It includes each Person ID, Firstname, and Lastname.
+All searches for users can be done through their ID (which is unique) for ease of access.
+- **Extra attributes** include: splitting name into First Name and Last Name, a Person ID, Age, Eye Colour, and Hair Length.
+- **Dropdowns** for selecting certain attributes.
+This makes it easier for the user to determine the intended input for some attributes, such as Blood Type, Eye Colour, and Hair Length.
+For example, Blood Type can only be 8 different types, so there's no need to make it an empty text box.
+- Screen-size-scaled formatting for the display page ensures that people can be displayed in rows that scale to the size of the screen, which then wraps to a new row for easy and clean viewing of all people in the database.

+**Error Handling**
+- A Person ID must be unique, so adding a person with the same ID does not add a new entry.
+The ID also cannot be edited in the Edit Page.
+- Errors with loading a page or querying the database - triggered by a button (view, edit, login, add, delete) - reload the page without crashing.
+This gives the user an opportunity to correct their input (such as an incorrect password).
+- Searches for a non-existing Person ID load and empty table with headers, showing the user that there is no entry to match, without crashing the application.
+- Errors with loading individual pages (add, delete, display) simply redirect to the home page.
+A person can see the current database simplified here or login to view the full database, which is great for finding errors in data.
+Issues can be edited from the home page.
+- Errors with loading the database crashes the application, leaving repairs to be done through backend, as the error is likely a database or connection issue.

 ## Version Specifics

 Installations *in command line on windows*: